 - Remember about your organism’s increased demand for calcium and vitamin D – if your diet is low in those elements take supplements.

 - Look after your bladder – try to keep it free from infections; exercise your pelvic floor muscles.

 - If you experience urine loss – ensure your own comfort by using discreet protection – use Seni Lady bladder control pads.

 - Stay active – physical exercise will help you keep your body in shape; you will increase the happiness hormone production, and that will make you feel better.
 If you are not fit to exercise, be more active in your daily life – take walks, get off the bus a stop earlier and walk, use the stairs instead of the lift.

 - See a doctor and don’t be afraid to ask questions – the doctor will advise you how to handle your condition and will clear all your doubts.

-- Carry out all of the recommended examination – check your blood, urine, and hearing, have a mammography, visit a gynaecologist – some diseases which may develop during menopause, but are detected early, are easier to cure.
+- Carry out all of the recommended examinations – check your blood, urine, and hearing, have mammography, visit a gynecologist – some diseases which may develop during menopause, but are detected early, are easier to cure.

 - Always be yourself – remember that menopause will pass and that there are many years ahead of you to enjoy life.